 Please note that the expenditures amount to only P35,684.24 consisting mainly of the printing of our official stationery and taxes.
 The Foundation has not incurred any salaries and personnel expenses; it depends solely on donated volunteer personnel services.
 Also, it does not pay any rental in its address at 1203 Acacia, Dasmarinas Village, Makati.
 All meals and snacks during meetings have been hosted.

 Apart from its cash assets, the Foundation is the recipient of copyrights over the “Ageless Passion” musical compositions of Mr. Ryan Cayabyab and lyrics thereto by Mr. Jeff Agustin.
 Mr. Cayabyab’s professional fees amounting to four hundred thousand pesos (P400,000.00) were paid for directly by several friends of our Chairman, led by businessman Eduardo Yap.
 Our Corporate Secretary, Atty.
 Joel Emerson J. Gregorio is in charge of obtaining the actual copyrights from the government.

-To help implement its program of activities, Executive Vice President Evelyn T. Dumdum is at present searching for a full time Executive Secretary and a clerk.
-These full time employees would be needed to keep track of the Foundation’s program of activities and the documentations needed to obtain the tax-free status of our Foundation.
+To help implement its program of activities, Executive Vice President Evelyn T. Dumdum is at present searching for a full-time Executive Secretary and a clerk.
+These full-time employees would be needed to keep track of the Foundation’s program of activities and the documentation needed to obtain the tax-free status of our Foundation.